octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ---
 # Code Tour

 Another way to enhance your tutorials is to provide an onboarding experience that is annotated.
 You can do that with an extension called [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).
+You should have installed it in the previous lab.

 ![Code Tour](screenshots/2022-11-08_04-03-05.png)